The English Sangha Trust

-The EST submits statutory annual accounts and returns to Companies House and the Charity Commission for England and Wales; these can be downloaded from the respective websites.
+The EST submits audited annual accounts and returns to Companies House and the Charity Commission for England and Wales; these can be downloaded from the respective websites.
 As a Company and Charity the EST is also responsible for implementing the requirements of a range of bodies on subjects from tax, insurance, health and safety, child protection, immigration and fire prevention, to re-cycling.

 The EST has a Finance Sub-Committee to advise on detailed management of its finances.

 At Cittaviveka all day-to-day affairs are managed through the Cittaviveka Advisory Group (CAG).